Lives and works in Brooklyn, NY

 Sculpture Biennial, Borås Konstmuseum, Borås, Sweden

-Sculpted Matte, Paul Kasmin Gallery, New York, NY
+Sculpted Matter, Paul Kasmin Gallery, New York, NY

 Light and Landscape, Storm King Art Center, Mountainville, NY

-Summer Annual Exhibition, The Fields Sculpture Park, Art Omi, Ghent, NY
+Art in the Fields, The Fields Sculpture Park, Art OMI, Ghent, NY

-Fracturing the Burning Glass: Between Mirror and Meaning, Institute of Contemporary Art, Maine College of Art, Portland, ME
+Fracturing the Burning Mirror, ICA, Maine College of Art, Portland, ME

 The More Things Change, San Francisco Museum of Modern Art, San Francisco, CA

 Storm King at Fifty: 5 + 5: New Perspectives, Storm King Arts Center, Mountainville, NY

 Picturing Technology: Land and Machine, Madison Museum of Contemporary Art, Madison, WI